algorandfoundation/algokit-utils-ts/docs/code/modules/index.md

 **`Deprecated`**

-Use `AlgoKitComposer` methods to construct transactions instead.
+Use `TransactionComposer` methods to construct transactions instead.

 Returns the app args ready to load onto an ABI method call in `AtomicTransactionComposer`